bk201/sentinel/README.md

 ## ✨ Features

++ 📚 **Library view** - Videos are automatically categorized into "Recent", "Saved", and "Sentry" for easy browsing
 + 🎥 **Multi-camera synchronized playback** - View front, back, left, and right cameras simultaneously
 + 🔒 **Privacy-first design** - All processing happens locally in your browser
 + 📍 **Event information** - Display sentry mode clip event information.
-Navigate to the event.
+Navigate to the event
 + 🌐 **Multi-language support** - Available in serveral languages.
 + 🌐 **Cross-browser support** - Chrome, Firefox, Safari, and Edge